hjdealba96/my_games_app/README.md

 # Smash Brosh App

-Project built to present a technical chanllege test at [Koombea Inc](https://www.koombea.com/)
+Project built to present a technical challenge test at [Koombea Inc](https://www.koombea.com/)

 *Developed in 2019*